-I was inconsolable and refused to be comforted, so I took refuge in my own tears instead.
-I moaned and wept alone through sleepless nights for a year.
+I was inconsolable and refused to be comforted; instead, I took refuge in my own tears.
+I moaned and wept alone through sleepless nights...

 At the outside I managed to appear like I had it all together, but deep inside I was devastated and crumbling.
 I realized how deeply my life has been rooted to my mother's…her passing away uprooted all sense of hope within me.

 Blinded by grief, I could not find a reason to hope at such a desolate time in my life.
 All the sympathies and kind words were but "a shot of morphine" through my soul —it numbed the pain for a while, but it never stopped the hurting.

 Describing exactly the same ordeal in his book, A Grief Observed, C. S. Lewis wrote: